OWASP/www-project-threat-and-safeguard-matrix/index.md

 ### Safeguards
 **Safeguards** are Actions, devices, procedures, techniques, or other measures that reduce the vulnerability of an information system.
 Synonymous with security controls and Countermeasures.
 Please note you can see the [108 different safeguards outlined by NIST CSF](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/Nist_CSF_Safeguards) however feel free to use your own.

+layout: This is the layout used by project and chapter pages.
+You should leave this value as col-sidebar
+title: This is the title of your project or chapter page, usually the name.
+For example, OWASP Zed Attack Proxy or OWASP Baltimore
+tags: This is a space-delimited list of tags you associate with your project or chapter.
+If you are using tabs, at least one of these tags should be unique in order to be used in the tabs files (an example tab is included in this repo)
+level: For projects, this is your project level (2 - Incubator, 3 - Lab, 4 - Flagship)
+type: code, tool, documentation, or other